| Literary Stylistics:

 2. down the stairs (end of clause)

-We have also noted in an earlier lecture that the clauses in a sentence are related to one another according to whether they have
+We have also noted in an earlier workshop that the clauses in a sentence are related to one another according to whether they have

 These terms are tabulated below.